If you purchase through links on this page, we may earn an affiliate commission - full affiliate disclosure.

 - A fancy studio (impossible for home-based businesses)

-This guide breaks down exactly what equipment to buy, what to skip, and how to use it to create content that actually works.
+This guide breaks down exactly what equipment to buy, what to skip, and how to use it to create content that actually works—whether you're showcasing products, services, or your team.

 Why Photos & Videos Matter for Your Business